prestonyford/generic-chatroom-website/notes.md

     - Flex, spread out children evenly in box
     - Grid
 - meta HTML tag
-  - This tells phone browsers not to do any funky display stuff
+  - This tells phone browsers not to do any funky display stuff, should always add it to head
   - ```<meta name="viewport" content="width=device-width, initial-scale=1" />```
 - CSS (media) Queries
   - if the query is true, then the inside of the query is done (for example, css rules defined inside the query will be applied)